jimcarson/radio/README.md

 Python 3.10 or later is recommended.
 A requirements.txt file with instructions on creating a custom environment is provided.

-There are only four non-standard libraries used and versions very conservative, e.g., Currently pandas 3.x is shipping, but we only require at least 1.5.
+Library versions are intentionally conservative — for example, pandas 3.x is current but we only require 1.5+.
+The full list is in `requirements.txt`.

 ---